TORONTO -- Mark Buehrle just can't win against the Yankees.

 --LHP Aaron Loup allowed a two-run home run to Yankees CF Jacoby Ellsbury in the seventh inning Friday in a game won 6-3 by New York.
 It was the first home run he has given up to a left-handed batter in his career.
 He had gone 233 at-bats against left-handed hitters without giving up a home run.

 QUOTE TO NOTE: "We had a chance to add on, we had first and third with one out (in the fifth) and we had some shots later but we really couldn't get a lot of offense happening.
 (Starter Mark) Buehrle was damn good tonight.
 We've just got to swing our way out of it.
 We're better hitters than we're producing as a whole." -- Blue Jays manager John Gibbons.

 --CF Colby Rasmus (illness) was a late scratch from the game Aug.
 26 and did not play again on Aug.
 27. Aug.
 28 was an off day.
 He returned Aug.
 29.

 --RHP Brandon Morrow (torn tendon sheath in right index finger) went on the 60-day disabled list May 4.
 He started a rehab assignment with Class A Dunedin on Aug.
 27. He will make his second rehab appearance Aug.
 30 with Triple-A Buffalo.

---OF Cole Gillespie (abdominal strain) went on the 15-day disabled list retroactive to July 7.
-He began a rehab assignment in the rookie-level Gulf Coast League on July 30.
+--1B Dan Johnson (left hamstring strain) went on the 15-day disabled list July 31.
+He began a rehab assignment with Triple-A Buffalo on Aug.
+16.